aar10n/replacer/README.md

 ## Why?

 This project was heavily inspired by the tool [ArgoCD Vault Plugin](https://github.com/argoproj-labs/argocd-vault-plugin).
-Unlike many other secret management tools, it performs replacements the yaml before it is applied to the cluster.
+Unlike many other secret management tools, it performs replacements on the yaml before it is applied to the cluster.
 This has the benefit of requiring no custom resources or controllers, and it allows you to compose and combine multiple secrets into a single resource.
 The downside is that it requires you to install the application into your CI/CD pipeline, and it makes testing locally less convenient.